-Ohashi: Rather than having outside directors verify matters that the executive side is well aware of and has thoroughly considered, it might make better use of the Board of Directors' time to leverage outside directors' knowledge to gain multiple standpoints on matters they have little internal experience with.
+Yasuo Fukami Chairperson of the Board of Directors of Directors' time to leverage outside directors' knowledge to gain multiple standpoints on matters they have little internal experience with.
 I would say that delegating authority to the executive side, including changes to the standards for bringing matters up in the Board of Directors, is an action we should consider.
 Behind this recommendation to delegate authority to the executive side is the trust that we outside directors have in them.